-The NCLEX (National Council Licensure Examination) is more than just a test—it’s the gateway to nursing practice in the United States and Canada.
-Whether you’re aiming to become a Registered Nurse (RN) or a Licensed Practical/Vocational Nurse (LPN/LVN), passing the NCLEX proves you’re ready to deliver safe, effective, and compassionate care.
+The NCLEX (National Council Licensure Examination) is more than a test—it’s the gateway to nursing practice in the U.S. and Canada.
+Whether you’re pursuing RN or LPN/LVN, passing the NCLEX proves you’re ready to deliver safe, effective, compassionate care.

 -